datadavev/SNARK/README.md

 poetry install
 ```

-The `mkvirtualenv` step is optional, without it `poetry` will make something for you.
+The `mkvirtualenv` step is optional.
+Without it, `poetry` will make something for you.